izikeros/blog/content/posts/posts/2023/2023-01-17-micro_macro_averages_multilabel_multiclass.md

 ### Macro Average

 Macro average, on the other hand, calculates the performance of each class individually and then takes the unweighted mean of the class-wise performance.
-Macro average gives equal weight to each class and is useful when all classes are of equal importance.
+Macro average gives equal weight to each class and is **useful when all classes are of equal importance**.
 The formula for calculating macro average is as follows:

 $$Precision_{macro} = \frac{1}{n} \sum_{i=1}^{n} \frac{TP_i}{TP_i + FP_i}$$